bgkillas/round/README.md

 # ok but what do these files do?

 ### stat.csv
-its a csv not a mod
+its a spreadsheet of the card stats not a mod

 ### art.dll
 **default: on**